rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 }
 ```

-This is a really nice work TypeScript!
+This is a really nice work, bravo TypeScript!
 Simple to use, yet very useful.

 It is also IMO a very interesting case of TS making a bigger impact of how we actually code.
-_"Check before you get"_  game becomes type assisted and happens on a larger scale of `item` types instead of
+_"Check before you use"_  game becomes type assisted and happens on a larger scale of `item` types instead of
 single (e.g. _email subject_, _email cc_, etc.) properties.
 This adds a lot of clarity to the code.
-Types are not there to just check my code, types change how I code.
+Types are not there to just check my code, types change how I code!

 `t is T` type is one of the TypeScript [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) tools.
 The documentation refers to it as _type guards_ and _type predicates_.